In 30 seconds…

 As with all medicines, the precise Viagra shelf life will depend on how you store it – at what temperature, in what humidity, and at what light levels.
 The cooler and the drier, the better.

 Does Viagra expire?
-Like all drugs, Sildenafil can and will expire.
+Like all drugs, Sildenafil (the active ingredient in Viagra) can and will expire.
 Given that Sildenafil is an active chemical agent, it’s inevitable that its potency and reliability will deteriorate over time.
 No medicine lasts forever – and taking a drug that is ineffective is not really worth the effort.

 Of course, this applies to medical treatments for erectile dysfunction (ED) too.
 When ED can come with so many frustrations and psychological difficulties to begin with, taking a treatment that you know will actually work is your best option.

-Sildenafil works for 80% of men suffering from ED.
-The further beyond the Viagra shelf life you take it, however, the less effective it will be.
+It works for 80% of men suffering from ED.
+But the further beyond the Viagra shelf life you take it, however, the less effective it will be.
 This applies to other ED treatments, such as Tadalafil, too.

 So, what is the shelf life of Viagra?
 And what happens if you take the ED drug after its expiry date?
 In this article, we’ll be discussing the answers.